 Elena Torlai Triglia

 Hi fellow Broadies!
-I had the honor of serving as Co-Chair of NextGen this year and Vice Co-Chair the year before.
-I am a proud member of the Cancer Program at the Broad and am dedicated to connecting trainees (PhDs and Postdocs) through NextGen.
-We worked on planning a lot of exciting things this year including seasonal socials, the trainee talks lunch seminar series, the re-launch of the Facing Forward faculty lunches, and the 2019 Trainee Retreat.
-We are working on new initiatives including providing resources to prepare different career paths, creating opportunities for teaching and mentoring, planning the 2021 Trainee Retreat, and overall strengthening the trainee community.
-Since beginning my postdoc, I participated in multiple events hosted by NextGen.
-Among these great events and resources, the NextGen Retreat and the monthly meetings have stood out as experiences that have made me feel welcome at the Broad AND provided me with a variety of settings to meet other Broadies!
+I had the honor of serving as Vice Co-Chair of NextGen this year and Co-Chair the year before.
+I am a proud member of the Cancer Program at the Broad and am dedicated to connecting trainees (both PhDs and Postdocs) throughout programs at the Broad through NextGen.
+We worked on planning a lot of exciting things including seasonal socials, the trainee talks lunch seminar series, the re-launch of the Facing Forward faculty lunches, and the 2021 and 2019 Trainee Retreats.
+We adapted to the current climate and planned virtual events including team trivia, paint nights, and wine tastings to continue to keep our community connected.
+We are continuing to work on new initiatives including providing resources to prepare different career paths, creating opportunities for teaching and mentoring, and overall representing and strengthening the trainee community.
+Since beginning my postdoc, I have participated in multiple events hosted by NextGen.
+Among these great events and resources, the NextGen Retreat and the monthly meetings have stood out as experiences that have made me feel welcome at the Broad and provided me with a variety of settings to meet other Broadies!
 In the current climate, community is especially important and I’d like to continue to work on ways to grow our community.
-I am always open to hearing your ideas and suggestions.
-I sincerely enjoy working with peers to organize events that benefit us socially and in our professional development.
-I’d be honored to serve as part of the NextGen council and to represent trainees.
+I’d be honored to serve as part of the NextGen council and to represent the trainee community.
 I look forward to meeting you and hearing new ideas and suggestions that you might have that I could help implement through NextGen!

 Hi wonderful Broad trainees,

-My past experiences from working in non-academic sectors, co-founding a non-profit trainee focused consulting group, to actively developing and planning workshops, retreats and meetings, gave me a better understanding of what trainees would need to better prepare for their next adventure (inside or outside of academia).
+My past experiences from working in non-academic sectors and co-founding a non-profit trainee focused consulting group, to actively developing and planning workshops, retreats and meetings, gave me a better understanding of what additional skills trainees could gain to prepare for their next adventure (inside or outside of academia).

-It has been an honor being a member of NextGen last year and working with Angela, her team and other NextGen board members.
+It has been an honor being part of the executive board of NextGen last year and working with Angela, her team and other board members.
 If elected as your NextGen Co-Chair, I am committed to hearing your suggestions, advocating on your behalf and planning events through NextGen.

 - As a person with a dual background in molecular and computational biology, I would like to help wet-lab postdocs get exposed to computational biology.